buckbaskin/buckbaskin.github.io/content/break-quad-copter2.md

-In a now somewhat obvious mistake, I bought super-mini-ultra-micro-gigga-fantastic small motors that turned out to be about half the diamater that I thought they were in order to have a backup set/set for building out a new design.
+In a now somewhat obvious mistake, I bought super-mini-ultra-micro-gigga-fantastic small motors that turned out to be about half the diameter that I thought they were in order to have a backup set/set for building out a new design.
 After taking the time to measure these motors, they seem to fit the bill of a relatively standard size of 8.5mm in diameter x 20mm in body length, with an overall length of a little over 25.5mm including the